vildekristine99/DAT250-Assignment1/dat250-expass2.md

 Link: https://github.com/vildekristine99/DAT250_Experiment2

+## Summary
-I dont feel like the assignment should have taken as much time as it did, but every step on the way a new small problem or a step with little to no information.
-Very confusing and not all fitting.
+I dont feel like the assignment should have taken as much time as it did, but every step on the way a new small problem or a step with little to no information slow down the progress.
+Very confusing and not a all fitting tutorial.